-Timing Chain Failure in Luxury Cars: BMW, Jaguar, Mercedes Affected Engines
+Timing Chain Failure in Luxury Cars: Symptoms, Causes & Repair Costs

 Timing Chain Failure: The Engine Killer You Can’t Ignore

 Timing chain failure is uniquely dangerous among engine failures.
-Unlike a gradual wear process — like rod bearings or turbo degradation — a timing chain failure can destroy an engine in milliseconds.
+Unlike a gradual wear process —ike BMW M5 Reliability & Real Costs or turbo degradation Etiming chain failure can destroy an engine in milliseconds.

 When a chain jumps a tooth or breaks at speed, the pistons and valves collide at up to 6,000 rpm.
 The result is bent valves, cracked pistons, and frequently a destroyed engine block.